codatio/codat-docs/docs/payables/guides/bill-pay/how-the-demo-app-works.md

 ## Understand the authorization flow

-The company creation feature and [authorization flow](/payables/guides/bill-pay/use-bill-pay-demo-app#connect-the-demo-app-to-quickbooks-online) were built using the Common API and Hosted Link.
+The company creation feature and [authorization flow](/payables/guides/bill-pay/use-bill-pay-demo-app#connect-the-demo-app-to-quickbooks-online) were built using the Platform API and Hosted Link.
 For a seamless user experience, we customized the Hosted Link flow with the same branding and colors as the demo app UI - see [Customize Link](/auth-flow/customize/customize-link) for more details.

 The main features are:

-- Creating a company to represent the user using the [Create company](/codat-api#/operations/create-company) endpoint.
+- Creating a company to represent the user using the [Create company](/sync-for-payables-api#/operations/create-company) endpoint.
 This returns a unique company ID and Link URL.
 - Redirecting the user to their chosen accounting platform (in this case, QuickBooks Online) via the Link URL.
 This opens the OAuth login window for the accounting platform, where the user can authenticate and authorize access to their accounting data.
-- Creating a data connection to the accounting platform using the [Create connection](/codat-api#/operations/create-data-connection) endpoint.
+- Creating a data connection to the accounting platform using the [Create connection](/sync-for-payables-api#/operations/create-data-connection) endpoint.
 - When the company is successfully connected, redirecting the user to the demo app's redirect URL, as defined in the [Link settings](/auth-flow/customize/customize-link).

 ## View bills